-Bluetongue situation in the EU Member States
+Bluetongue situation in the EU countries

 The Commission carries out continuous monitoring of the evolution of bluetongue and takes actions when appropriate to minimise the impact of the disease in the EU.
 This video shows the BT outbreaks in the last decade.